Incredible wildlife experiences and the warmest of welcomes await amongst Uganda’s rich patchwork of diverse habitats.

 Boggle at the Big Five on Safari…

 Uganda’s equatorial forest ecosystems can be accessed far more easily than better-known safari destinations.
 This makes it the perfect country in which to spot more than just the ‘big five’ while on safari.
-In little-visited wetland zones, semi-arid savannahs and higher altitude Afro-montane forests, seize unparalleled opportunities to view primates, bats, chimps, mountain gorillas, birds and insects (350 mammal species and 90 bat species have been recorded).
+In little-visited wetland zones, semi-arid savannahs and higher altitude Afro-montane forests, seize unparalleled opportunities to view monkeys, chimps, mountain gorillas, birds and insects (350 mammal species have been recorded).

 What to read before you go to Uganda